Brightscout/mattermost-test-management/data/test-cases/plugins/MS Teams sync/Slash commands/Disconnect_bot_account.md

 **Step 1**

-1. Enter any text message, emoji, GiF, link, image, etc. in the already linked channel in MM or in any DM/GM.
+1. Run the "/msteams-sync disconnect-bot" command.

 **Expected**

-The same message posted on MM should be visible on the linked channel in Teams or DM/GM.
+The user should be able to disconnect the bot account from the connected account on Teams.